[Last updated March 2023]

 The standard UK PPL excludes the right to fly at night whereas the standard US Private Pilot includes this privilege.
 If you have completed the Night Rating, then your equivalent US certificate will include this rating – if not, then you are limited to daytime VFR.
 This applies even though the US night training syllabus is different from the UK one, and includes a longer cross country leg.

 The UK IR(R) rating won’t grant you any additional benefits in the US because it is a UK only rating.
-A full EASA IR could be included in the conversion too (with an additional test).
+A full Instrument Rating can be included in the conversion subject only to one additional multiple-choice theory test.

 How to apply

-Select which FSDO office you want to collect your licence from.
+In either case, decide which FSDO (FAA Standards District Office, pronounced “Fizz-Doh”) regional office you want to process your licence application.
 It can be difficult to change later in the process.
 Select your region to view a list of offices on this FAA webpage.

-It’s hard to say how long the CAA may take to process your application, but allow a few weeks as a minimum.
+It’s hard to say how long the CAA or FAA may take to process your application, but allow a three to four weeks as a minimum.

-This letter of verification states that you should then book an appointment with the FSDO office stated in your original application
+This letter of verification states that you should then book an appointment through the FSDO office stated in your original application within six months.

 You can do this in one of two ways:

-a) Visit a FSDO (FAA Standards District Office, pronounced “Fizz-Doh”).
+a) Visit a FSDO.
+This is now discouraged in favour of (b) below.
 These can have strange opening hours and are not always easy to find.
 You are recommended to book any appointment at least two weeks ahead.
 Clearly this can be difficult in the case of short notice trips.
 In practice you may find a FSDO to be more accommodating, especially if they realise you have come a long way and are limited on the time for an appointment.

 It should take somewhere between ten minutes and an hour to be issued with a temporary airman’s certificate.
-You’ll need to show your pilot’s licence, current medical and logbook as well as the letter of verification plus TWO forms of government issued photo id, such as passport and driving licence.
-There is no charge for the licence issue by the FAA.
+You’ll need to show your pilot’s licence, current medical and logbook as well as the letter of verification plus TWO forms of government issued photo id (e.g. passport and driving licence), and proof of address.
+There is no charge for the airman certificate issue by the FAA.

-b) Visit a flying school with a designated pilot examiner who is also authorised for foreign pilots.
-I couldn’t find any directory or list of schools with this capability, so you may have to enquire more widely.
+b) Visit a flying school with a DPE (designated pilot examiner) who is also authorised for foreign pilots.
+I couldn’t find any online directory or list of schools with this capability, so you may have to enquire more widely.
 These examiners are empowered to issue a temporary airman’s certificate in the same way as the local FSDO office.
-Again, you just need to present them with the same documentation on arrival.
-You may be charged a fee for this, but it will save you time.
-They will use the online IACRA system to do this.
-It helps if you pre-register beforehand and can give them your FTN number, username and password.
+You just need to present them with the same documentation on arrival.
+You will be charged a fee for this, but it will save you time.
+They will use the online IACRA system to do this, so it helps a lot if you can give them your FTN number (your “membership” number for IACRA).

 The certificate you have just obtained is considered “timed out” until you complete a Flight Review.
 This can be done in the UK – there are a few qualified and registered instructors around – but is best done in the US where you can become familiar with the procedures and terminology.

-On completion, your logbook will be signed off and you will be legal to fly solo anywhere in the US.
-You’ll receive a more permanent licence through the post a few weeks later, but you don’t need to wait for that to arrive before flying solo in the US.
+On completion, your logbook will be signed off and you will be legal to fly an N-Reg aircraft solo worldwide.
+You’ll receive a more permanent licence through the post later – typically 3-4 months – but you don’t need to wait for that to arrive before flying solo in the US.
+Your temporary certificate is valid for 120 days from issue.

 It’s also possible to gain a new rating instead of taking a Flight Review, such as a seaplane.
 This will involve a course of several hours instruction plus a checkride.